 Thinking about buying property in the UK as a Canadian?
 It's an exciting adventure, but there are some important things to know.
-From understanding the intricacies of global payments to figuring out taxes, there's a bit to navigate.
+From understanding the complexities of global payments to figuring out taxes, there's a bit to navigate.
 Whether it's a vacation home or a long-term investment, getting the basics right will help make your property-buying journey in the UK smooth and rewarding.

 Open access to property: Foreign citizens are free to buy any type of property in the UK, whether it's a residential home, commercial real estate, or investment property.
 There are no restrictions based on nationality or visa status, which means you can purchase anything from a small apartment to a luxurious estate without facing barriers that are present in some other countries.